Network Membership & Discovery

 Discovery Model

-Once bootstrapped, nodes discover additional peers dynamically.
+Once bootstrapped, PNodes discover additional orchestrators or peers dynamically.

 Candidate discovery approaches include: